seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_pdf.md

 This approach is interesting (implemented for example in the software http://www.vosviewer.com[Vosviewer]), but it has drawbacks:

 - you need to detect adjectives and nouns in your text.
-This is language dependent (French put adjectives after nouns, for instance), and the processing is slow for large corpora.
+This is very language dependent, and slow for large corpora.

 - what about verbs, and noun phrases comprising non adjectives, such as "United States *of* America"?
-These are not going to be included in the network.
+These are not included in the network.

 //ST: !
 [start=3]